rbxrootx/SubDriller/README.md

 ## Contributing
 Contributions are welcome.
 Please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the [license-name].
-See the LICENSE file for details.

 ## Prerequisites
 - Bash
 - curl: Install curl on your system if it's not already installed.